Decolonial Psychology : Academic and Activist Perspectives

 Full Description

 This cutting-edge book re-imagines what a truly decolonial psychology could look like.
 It explores questions of what counts as psychological knowledge and whose knowledge is valid, and who controls the production of knowledge in psychology.
-The book builds on the expanding knowledge base in decolonial psychology to meaningfully address the varied social and psychological trajectories of decolonization and liberation.
+This book builds on the expanding knowledge base in decolonial psychology to meaningfully address the varied social and psychological trajectories of decolonization and liberation.

 Contents